 Unfortunately this pattern is very common in groups of all kinds.
 It leads to frustration, inefficiency and eventually loss of group members.
 However with the goodwill of the group it is quite easy to turn around the style of meetings and actually make them an enjoyable and inspiring experience for everyone.
 This briefing explores the concept of facilitation and how it can help in creating successful and positive meetings.
 It is primarily aimed at groups using consensus decision making, a process that involves all members of the group in reaching an agreement that is acceptable to everyone.
 However, facilitation can help any meeting work more effectively.

 To find out more about consensus decision making please have a look at our various consensus briefings.
 For a discussion of tools used in facilitation see our briefing Facilitation Tools for Meetings and Workshops.
-Terms in a box like this are explained in the glossary at the end.

 Tasks - what got done?
 Did you get the needed results?
 Did problems get solved and things planned to meet the objective of the group?